mochi-hpc/mochi-doc/docs/source/argobots/09_custom_schedulers_pools.rst

 **How to Use Margo Custom Pools**:

-In Bedrock or Margo configurations, you can specify these custom pool types:
+In Margo configurations, you can specify these custom pool types:

 .. code-block:: json